yofiyonadio/test_eigen/README.md

 - docker compose up

 # Run via NPM
+You first need to configure the database settings in the .env file

 - npm install
 - npm run migrate
 - npm run dev

-You can configure the database settings in the .env file.

 Server will run at http://localhost:5500